parsonsmatt/parsonsmatt.github.io/_posts/2019-03-19-sum_types_in_sql.markdown

 )
 ```

-The contents of the `type` column for the `cat` table are completely constrainted -- we cannot insert any record into the table that does not have a value of type `'cat'`.
+The contents of the `type` column for the `cat` table are completely constrained -- we cannot insert any record into the table that does not have a value of type `'cat'`.
 Fortunately, this is automated - we can omit specifying it, and it'll be filled in automatically from the `DEFAULT 'cat'` clause.

 The other SQL tables will have a similar format.